mrmeowwcat/vencord-css-snippets/README.md

 > [!IMPORTANT]
 > I am NOT claiming this work to be of my property.
 I will credit all the authors/contributors.

+# Credits
-# CSS Snippets Authors and Other Resources
+## CSS Snippets Authors and Other Resources
 <!---
 Format:
 - [CSS Snippet Name](link of it in this repo)